Hungry Again: Release and promotion

 Parton appeared on The Rosie O'Donnell Show on April 2, 1998, where she performed "Paradise Road."

 The album's first single, "Honky Tonk Songs", was shipped to country radio on July 7, with an adds date of July 27.
 The song's music video was put into Hot Shot rotation on CMT.

 Shelia Shipley Biddy, Decca's senior vice-president, told Billboard in July that the label had a "massive national plan" set up to support the album.
 The plan included a heavy emphasis on national TV appearances and servicing the album to radio.
 They also considered releasing the album to retail locations in a lunch-box which would include an apple-shaped notepad, a carrot-shaped ink pen, and a Dolly Madison cupcake.

 Parton made an appearance on The Tonight Show with Jay Leno on August 24 to promote the album, performing "Honky Tonk Songs".

 The album was released on August 25, 1998.

 On August 28, she made an appearance on Today where she performed "Honky Tonk Songs" and "9 to 5".
-Parton also stopped by Live with Regis and Kathie Lee on August 31 and performed "Honky Tonk Songs".
+Parton also stopped by Live with Regis and Kathie Lee on August 31 and performed the title track "Hungry Again".
 On September 30, Parton appeared on Prime Time Country where she performed "Honky Tonk Songs", "When Jesus Comes Calling for Me", "I Am Ready", and "The Salt in My Tears".

 "The Salt in My Tears" was released as the second single on November 9.
 Following the second single's release, Parton made a second appearance on Live with Regis and Kathie Lee on November 24 and performed "The Salt in My Tears".